Starting the aquarium you’ve envisioned is very exciting but often comes with unforeseen obstacles.

 By putting an infested fish into a new aquarium, it introduces the parasite to the system.

 This may cause further complications and fish deaths.
-The disease can also be the reason behind fish continuously dying in an established tank.
+You could start seeing your other pet fish dropping one by one because the disease keeps spreading onto them.
+Disease can also be the reason behind fish continuously dying in an established tank where everything else seemed fine before the new sick fish was introduced to the system.

 How to avoid fish deaths caused by sickness?